gclayburg/dockerPreparePlugin/README.md

 ### build/docker/classesLayer3/

 This layer is created automatically by this plugin.
-It contains everything else isn't in `build/docker/commonServiceDependenciesLayer1` or `build/docker/dependenciesLayer2`
+It contains everything else that isn't in `build/docker/commonServiceDependenciesLayer1` or `build/docker/dependenciesLayer2`

 # Quickstart with a new demo app